LuvDaSun/pg-context/readme.markdown

 ```

 # pre-commit hook
-NEVER commit something that breaks the build!
-If you do, you suck.
-You can
-easily prevent this by linking the `test.sh` script as a git `pre-push` or
+You might want to link the `test.sh` script as a `pre-push` or `pre-commit`
-`pre-commit` hook!

-like this:
+hook.
+This will make sure that your code is tested before every commit.
+This
+will prevent you breaking the build.

+You can link the `test.sh` script to the `pre-commit` hook with the following
+command:
 ```bash
 ln test.sh .git/hooks/pre-commit
 ```

-If you use a git commit hook for testing, you may also bypass this hook with
+If you use this git commit hook, you can bypass this hook with
 the `--no-verify` or `-n` option of git commit, like this:
 ```bash
 git commit -nm'some commit message'
 ```

+But beware, not testing === breaking builds! :-)